Derrick-Nyongesa/Neighborhood-Watch/README.md

 ## Description
-This is a neighborhood-watch Django application where a user must signup first, be able to join a neighborhood of their choice and once you join a neighborhoodhood, the user can see and add businesses and see and add posts in only that neighborhood they belong to.
+This is a neighborhood-watch Django application where a user must signup first, be able to join a neighborhood of their choice and once you join a neighborhood, the user can see and add businesses and see and add posts in only that neighborhood they belong to.

 ## MOCKUP DESIGN